TehAutumnCore/MSSA-Prep/AzureFundamentals-Coursera/Introduction_To_Cloud_Computing_Essentials_with_Azure_Management/notes.md

 - Learn about Azure Policy and Azure Blueprints for governance

 4. *Security and Compliance*:
-- Familiarize yourself with Azure security features, such as Azure Security Center and Azure Active Directory.
+- Familiarize yourself with Azure security features, such as Azure Security Center and Azure Active Directory
 - Understand compliance offerings and how Azure meets various regulatory requirements

 5. *Pricing and Support*: